Azure Function HTTP Trigger

 }

-Your host.json file should exactly look like below.
+Your host.json file should look exactly like the one below.

 azure functions http trigger

-Now let’s try to open the new URL in the Browser and see if it is working fine.
+Now, let’s open the new URL in the Browser and see if it works fine.
 You can able to see it is working as expected.

 Azure Function Remove API From Route

-If you want to remove the route prefix completely from the function URL then you need to modify the host.json file like below
+If you want to remove the route prefix altogether from the function URL, then you need to modify the host.json file like below

 {